SOBANEJAZ/Python-Beginners-Projects/README.md

 - Reversing a String in python
 - Binary Search (algorithm)
 - Who want to be a millionaire

-### Intermediate Projects

-If you know the Basics of Python and want to learn some intermediate concepts like specific modules and some GUI (Graphical User Interfaces) in python by Tkinter and Pygame modules then this folder is for you.
-This is the list of projects:

 - Python Best Practices
 - Tkinter Snake Game
 - Tkinter Tic Tac Tae Game